 Valencia is a sunshiny port city that lies between the bustling tourist destinations of Barcelona and Alicante on Spain's Mediterranean coastline.
 Because it's often overshadowed by the bigger metropolises, this third-largest city in the country is a tad more low key than the others; thus, international travelers who are interested in a beach getaway from Paris might want to plan their trip in Valencia instead of Barcelona to avoid the crowds.

 Of course, the so-called City of Arts and Sciences isn't what you would call "undiscovered."
-It attracts about 9 million international visitors per year, which is proof of how accessible the oceanfront hub is from Europe's major cities, like Paris.
+It attracts about 9 million international visitors per year, which is proof of how accessible the oceanfront hub is from Europe's major cities like Paris.
 The flying distance between Paris and Valencia is 662 miles (1,066 kilometers), while the driving distance is more like 855 miles (1,376 kilometers).
-The route is scenic and features lots of little villages and sights along the way, but it does take about 12 and a half hours, which is why most people prefer to fly.
-Nevertheless, there are buses and trains running the route, too.
+The route is scenic and features lots of little villages and sights along the way, but it does take about 12 and a half hours—which is why most people prefer to fly.
+Buses and trains run the route as well.

 How to Get from Paris to Valencia